grafana/pyroscope/README.md

-# <p align="center">Grafana Fire</p>
+# <p align="center">Grafana Phlare</p>

 [//TODO]: <> (Add logo once read)

-<p align="center">Grafana Fire is an open source software project for aggregating continuous profiling data.
+<p align="center">Grafana Phlare is an open source software project for aggregating continuous profiling data.
 Continuous profiling is an
 observability signal that allows you to understand your workload's resources (CPU, memory, etc...) usage down to the line number.</p>

-Grafana Fire is fully integrated with Grafana allowing you to **correlate** with other observability signals, like metrics, logs, and traces.
+Grafana Phlare is fully integrated with Grafana allowing you to **correlate** with other observability signals, like metrics, logs, and traces.

 <p align="center">
   <img alt="Explore UI" src=grafana-profiles.gif>